edvin/tornadofx/README.md

  </repositories>
 ```

-Snapshots are pushed every day at GMT 16:00 if there has been any changes.
+Snapshots are published every day at GMT 16:00 if there has been any changes.

 ## Important version note